 Frank Ostaseski is an internationally respected Buddhist teacher and visionary leader in end of life care.
-In 1987, he cofounded the Zen Hospice Project, the first Buddhist hospice in America.
+In 1987, he co-founded the Zen Hospice Project, the first Buddhist hospice in America.
 He guided that groundbreaking work for almost 20 years establishing a longstanding model for mindful and compassionate care.
-In 2005, he founded the Metta Institute training countless healthcare clinicians and caregivers and building a national network of educators, advocates and guides for those facing life-threatening illness.
+In 2005, he founded the Metta Institute training countless healthcare clinicians and caregivers and building a national network of educators, advocates, and guides for those facing a life-threatening illness.

 He has lectured at Harvard Medical School, the Mayo Clinic, Wisdom.2.0.
 He regularly offers keynote talks at national and international palliative care conferences, universities, business network organizations and teaches at major spiritual centers around the globe.

 His groundbreaking work has been featured on the Bill Moyers PBS series On Our Own Terms, highlighted on The Oprah Winfrey Show, and honored by H.H. the Dalai Lama.
 AARP magazine named him one of America’s 50 most innovative people over 50.

 He is the author of The Five Invitations: Discovering What Death Can Teach Us About Living Fully.
 The book distills the lessons learned sitting on the precipice of death with over 1000 people and a lifetime of service.
 Five Invitations has been published on five continents in a dozen languages including German, Spanish, Korean, Chinese, and Arabic.

 The Five InvitationsDiscovering What Death Can Teach Us About Living Fully